jpe442/dodateweb/README.md

 ## Do&#10150;Doing&#10150;Done
 ---

-DoDate is a Kanban-inspired todo productivity solution whereby users create unscheduled todos in a list (do...), distribute them accross a one-week calendar (doing...), and finally mark them as complete to move them off the calendar to another list to resuse or delete later (done!).
+DoDate is a Kanban-inspired todo productivity solution whereby users create unscheduled todos in a list (do...), distribute them accross a one-week calendar (doing...), and finally mark them as complete - moving them off the calendar to another list to resuse or delete later (done!).
 Utilizing the latest frontend technologies - *Redux, ReactJS, React Native, React DnD, and Material UI* - DoDate epidomizes the modern single-page-app (SPA).

 ---
 [//]: # (Discussion of technologies used)